 Climate change is likely the greatest single long-term determinant of poverty and vulnerability - the UN has estimated that up to 122m more people worldwide could be living in extreme poverty by 2030 as a result of climate change impacts.

-In August 2020, Opportunity commenced field research to understand the nature of climate change risk affecting our clients and partners, and to determine the role that Microfinance Institutions can play in promoting greater climate resilience among the clients and communities that they serve.
+In 2020, Opportunity commenced field research to understand the nature of climate risks affecting our clients and partners, and to determine the role that Microfinance Institutions can play in promoting greater climate resilience among the clients and communities that they serve.

 Image: With help from Opportunity, Marce (client from TLM, Indonesia) started a business baking and selling cakes.
 She also supplements her income by selling fish.

 The widespread proliferation of mobile phones throughout developing countries is helping millions of individuals become connected to the wider world, giving them access to an ecosystem of much-needed services that transcend geographic boundaries.
 An estimated 80% of adults in developing regions have access to a mobile phone, with penetration continuing to rapidly expand.
 The increasing ubiquity of mobile phones is unlocking unprecedented opportunities–the greatest of which is within digital finance.
 With a mobile phone, previously unbanked, hard-to-reach groups like rural women, farmers, low-literacy individuals and the elderly are able to conveniently access the financial services they need to improve their livelihoods.